Amsterdam, New York: Geography

 New York State Route 30, a north-south highway called Market Street in part, crosses the Mohawk River to link the main part of Amsterdam to the New York State Thruway.
-NY-30 also intersects east-west highways New York State Route 5 and New York State Route 67 in the city.
+NY-30 leads north to Mayfield and on into the Adirondacks, and south to Schoharie and thence into the Catskills.
+NY-30 intersects east-west highways 5 and 67 in the city.
+NY-5 leads southeast to Schenectady and Albany and west to Utica, while NY-67 leads east to Ballston Spa.
 New York State Route 5S passes along the south side of the Mohawk River.

 Amsterdam is currently within New York's 20th congressional district.

 Economy

-In the 19th century, the city of Amsterdam was known for carpet, textile, and pearl button, manufacturing.
-It continued to be a center for carpet-making in the 20th century, when the Bigelow-Sanford and Mohawk Mills Carpet companies both were located in Amsterdam, but these companies have relocated to other regions.
+In the 19th century, the city of Amsterdam was known for carpet, textile, broom, and pearl button manufacturing.
+It continued to be a center for carpet-making in the 20th century, when the Bigelow-Sanford and Mohawk Mills Carpet companies were located in Amsterdam, but these companies have since relocated to other regions.
 Amsterdam was also the home of Coleco, makers of the ColecoVision, Cabbage Patch Kids and the Coleco Adam.
 Founded in 1932 as the Connecticut Leather Company, Coleco went bankrupt in 1988 after a failed attempt to enter the electronics market, and pulled out of Amsterdam, as well as its other North American manufacturing sites.

 The enclosed shopping center is named the Amsterdam Riverfront Center.
 Once filled with clothing shops, the mall complex has been adapted for offices of doctors, public assistance services, community organizations, a radio station, and an off-track betting site.

 Media in Amsterdam includes one print newspaper, The Recorder, which is owned by the Schenectady-based Daily Gazette, an online newspaper, The Mohawk Valley Compass, and two AM radio stations, WVTL and WCSS.

-In the early 2000s, distribution centers began being constructed in the Florida Business Park in the Town of Florida, which is located just outside the City of Amsterdam.
+In the early 2000s, distribution centers began being constructed in the Florida Business Park in the town of Florida, just outside of Amsterdam.
 The park currently holds Target, Hill & Marks, Alpin Haus, and most recently, Dollar General.
 In 2019, Vida Blend broke ground on a new distribution center in the park.
 Some thousands of city and adjacent county residents are now employed by these businesses.